bootchk/testGimpPDB/readme.md

 Dumb testing:

-  - certain semantic constraints are not understood by the tests, e.g. tests don't understand certain procedures will not create Gimp artifacts that already exist.
+  - certain semantic constraints are not understood by the tests, e.g. tests don't understand certain procedures will not try to create Gimp artifacts that already exist.
-  - tests do not understand how procedure result relates to inputs, only that there should be a result of a certain type.
-I.E. output values are not tested.
+  - tests do not understand how procedure result relates to inputs, only that there should be a returned result of a certain type.
+I.E. result values are not compared to an expected value (except of course for the status result)
+  - tests do not understand procedure side effects I.E. changes to passed images are not compared to an expected image and other changes to Gimp resources are not examined.

 Primarily tests that a procedure can be called without engendering:
   - seg fault